Best AI investing tools in 2026

 Killer feature: 7-investor framework consensus on every stock + 4-way debate

-An AI-first value-investing research tool that grades every US-listed stock A+ to D against seven documented investor frameworks (Buffett, Graham, Fisher, Lynch, Greenblatt, Munger, T. Smith).
+An AI-first value-investing research tool that grades every stock in a genuinely global 21,000+ universe (68 countries, 33 exchanges, roughly half listed outside the US) A+ to D against seven documented investor frameworks (Buffett, Graham, Fisher, Lynch, Greenblatt, Munger, T. Smith).
 The Boardroom feature has Buffett, Graham, Lynch, and Greenblatt debate any ticker live with a skeptic and inline citations.
 Ask Buffett is RAG-grounded against verbatim Berkshire shareholder letters.
 Halal Mode runs every stock through AAOIFI Standard 21.

 Where it wins